≡ Menu

 Or even your occupation or travel plans!

-Who aren’t necessarily suffering from a “mild” case of depression or anxiety and actually suffer from a more serious situation, their may still be hope that you can qualify for a traditional life insurance policy only now in cases like these, what you’re generally going to find is that most life insurance companies are going to want to have access to your medical records prior to moving forward with a decision.
+Necessarily suffering from a “mild” case of Depression or anxiety and do suffer from a more complex situation, there may still be hope that you can qualify for a traditional life insurance policy only now in cases like these, what you’re generally going to find is that most life insurance companies are going to want to have access to your medical records before moving forward with a decision.
 In cases like these, the applicant may have a history of:

-• Using multiple medications to treat their disorder.
+• They are using multiple medications to treat their disorder.

 • Drug or alcohol abuse.